davidlaprade/davidlaprade.github.io/_posts/2017-1-14-replacing-controller-mixins-with-services.md

 But our mixin is getting in the way.
 Should we break it up into two mixins? _No -- that doesn't make sense. `#generate_markers` clearly depends on `#map_info_for`_.
-Should we just bite our tounge and re-implement `#map_info_for` in each such controller? _No -- because now we're not sure if `#generate_markers` is being called on the controller somewhere else that isn't obvious.
+Should we just bite the bullet and re-implement `#map_info_for` in each such controller?
+Even then, we're not sure that `#generate_markers` isn't being called on the controller somewhere that isn't obvious.
+We don't want a surprise bug out in production.

 In short, we're afraid to refactor our own code.